-(1) describe how the CoC identifies common factors of individuals and persons in families who return to homelessness;

-(2) describe the CoC's strategy to reduce the rate of additional returns to homelessness; and

-(3) provide the name of the organization or position title that is responsible for overseeing the CoC's strategy to reduce the rate individuals and persons in families returns to homelessness. (limit 2,000 characters)
+- (1) describe how the CoC identifies common factors of individuals and persons in families who return to homelessness; - (2) describe the CoC's strategy to reduce the rate of additional returns to homelessness; and - (3) provide the name of the organization or position title that is responsible for overseeing the CoC's strategy to reduce the rate individuals and persons in families returns to homelessness. (limit 2,000 characters)

 The HDX competition report Metric 2, shows returns from all programs types (Services only, Emergency Shelter.
 Transitional, Safe Haven and Permanent Housing during 0-6 Months as 14% and returns in 6-12 months as 6%.
 The central HMIS which shares information across programs in an "open system" is foundational to monitoring returns to homelessness (RTH).
-A newly launched Systems Framework reporting tool is able to publicly report RTH from each system component monthly.
-Data reveal variances in RTH at 'critical times' and pathways.
-By-Name-Lists CES case conferencing identify those with high recidivism.
-Strategies include: 1) Expanded RRH and navigator support quickly move persons into housing; 2) Tracking and data analysis of RRH and TH practices and linked outcomes; 3) Consulting the PSH Learning Collaboratives that regularly reviews data and best practices; 4) Subregional assessment of housing capacity vs. need determined by PITC and funding allocation; 5) HMIS dashboard reports identify and track population trends; 6) Ongoing landlord outreach, education, and special incentives from PHAs and a help-line to reduce barriers and eviction.
-RTFH Board oversees policy and strategies.
-The RTFH Staff and the HMIS-CES Subpopulations Committee develop strategies for progress on this measure.
+B-Name-Lists CES case conferencing identify persons and projects with high recidivism.
+Assessment of patterns for common characteristics of persons, or of project designs and of system use assist in development of strategies, which include: 1) Tracking and data analysis the factors identified above; 2) consulting with HUD TA and the SO Cal.
+CoC Alliance leaders to explore best practices; 3)